Your browser is unsupported

 Illinois is a key producer of corn, soybeans, and hogs.
 But the state’s agriculture is diverse and includes many other crop, livestock, and greenhouse operations as well.
 Crop production happens seasonally, typically between April and December.

-Some 55,000 hired migrant and seasonal farmworkers are employed in Illinois each year.
+Some 52,000 hired seasonal agricultural workers are employed in Illinois each year.
 Most (80%) live in Illinois year-round and shift into agricultural work in summer.
 “Follow the crop” workers are settled in the southern US and migrate north with the growing/harvest season.
-And “shuttlers” come across the border, often utilizing the H2A visa, a temporary work visa specific to agricultural work.
-Mainly, they come from Mexico and Central America.
+And “shuttlers” come across the border, utilizing the H2A visa, a temporary work visa specific to agricultural work.

 This series of maps displays data from the National Center for Farmworker Health (NCFH).
 For more data like this, including data for other states, visit the NCFH website.